YasarAamir-0/Yasar-s-Demo/README.md

-# Yasar-s-Demo
+# Yasar's-Demo
-This is the website made in Lovable AI.
+This webiste is made with Lovable AI.